MU HOME

 Books on Microtonality: Mein Blick auf Ligeti, Partch & Compagnons.
 Gesammelte Aufsätze, Vorträge und Interviews, 424 Seiten, BoD Norderstedt 2017, ISBN 978-3-7431-6663-9 (also a Kindle download version) • 1001 Microtones (together with Sarvenaz Safari), Neumünster 2014 ISBN 978-3- 95675-003-8 • Mikrotöne und mehr - Auf György Ligetis Hamburger Pfaden, ed.
 Manfred Stahnke, Hamburg 2005, ISBN 3-932696-62-X Portrait: • Just in Tone & Time, Assoziationen an Manfred Stahnke, ed.
 Benjamin Helmer & Georg Hajdu, engl. / deutsch, Neumünster 2017, ISBN-10: 3956750209

-Michael Vick, aka Michael aTonal Vick, is a multi-instrumentalist & as Guitar Player magazine dubbed him, the Ringleader behind the Fretless Guitar Festival.
-In Asian circles, he is also known as vVv, often with Free-Bananas & enjoys performing & composing on what he calls extended & limited guitars, basses, micro-keys, Glissentar, bansuri, polychord, ipAds, percussionz, found-objects, Earth & vox to create SoundAsMusic.
-Vick’s style is hard to describe because it can range from the conventional to the abstract utilizing microtonal tuning systems & natural sounds to the beyond……..
+Michael Vick aka Michael aTonal Vick, is a multi-instrumentalist & as Guitar Player magazine dubbed him, the Ringleader behind the Fretless Guitar Festival.
+In Asian circles, he is also known as vVv, often with Free-Bananas & enjoys performing & composing on what he calls extended & limited guitars, basses, micro-keys, Glissentar, bansuri, polychord, ipAds, percussionz, found-objects, nature & vox to create SoundAsMusic.
+Vick’s style is hard to describe because it can range from the conventional to the abstract utilizing microtonal tuning systems & natural sounds to the beyond.

-Michael's formal music training began when he was fourteen years old when he was invited to study classical guitar and music theory at the College of Charleston under Michael Poulos and in Master Classes with Frederick Hand.
-Around this time, he was also invited to study with Christopher Berg at the University of South Carolina delving deeper into advanced classical guitar and compositional techniques.
-Over the years that followed, Michael worked under Carroll Brown at Oceansong Records as a recording engineer, and then later moved to Atlanta, Georgia and became a freelance recording engineer and studio musician.
-As an artist, Michael has performed with the American Festival of Microtonal Music, Charleston Symphony Orchestra, Wayang Modern Shadow Puppet Theater, Footlight Players, Pat Curtis Jazz Trio, C of C Guitar Quartet, Modern India w/ Debashish Bhattacharya, and he has performed at the Spoleto Festival, Hotlanta's Acid Jazz Festival, American Festival of Microtonal Music, NYC Fretless Guitar Festival (which he founded in 2005), Gagliarchives FM, Shawn Lane 10 Year Memorial Celebration in Memphis, Asheville Electro-Music Festival, National Slide Guitar Festival & the Mountain Skies Festival.
-Vick has also toured and recorded as Wit’s End, The Michael Vick Trip, Bass Fight (w/ Benjamin Funk Johnson), MusicaMunadana.TV (w/ G5 on Gamelan ) and VVVEAD (w/ Todd Campbell aka Electro Acoustic Drummer).
+As an artist, Michael has performed with the American Festival of Microtonal Music, Charleston Symphony Orchestra, Wayang Modern Shadow Puppet Theater, Footlight Players, Pat Curtis Jazz Trio, C of C Guitar Quartet, Modern India w/ Debashish Bhattacharya etc, and he has performed at the Spoleto Festival, Hotlanta's Acid Jazz Festival, American Festival of Microtonal Music, NYC Fretless Guitar Festival (which he founded in 2005), Gagliarchives FM, Shawn Lane 10 Year Memorial Celebration in Memphis, Asheville Electro-Music Festival, National Slide Guitar Festival & the Mountain Skies Festival etc. vVv has also toured and recorded as Wit’s End, The Michael Vick Trip, Bass Fight (w/ Benjamin Funk Johnson), MusicaMunadana.TV (w/ G5 on Gamelan ) and VVVEAD (w/ Todd Campbell aka Electro Acoustic Drummer).

 Johnny Reinhard – classical/interstylistic